paulgmiller/paulgmiller.github.io/_posts/2019-03-30-Mildly-Dark.md

 4 gallon mash at 149F for 90 min.
 3 gallons sparge @ 170
 ## Notes
 Lightest beer I've ever made (3.5%) Should check water profile.
 Lancaster Black cat from Beer captured.
+Fermented at too high of a temp.
+Dumped.